(This article may or may not contain affiliate links. What does that mean?)

 There aren’t words simple enough to explain that artists use satirical allegory in the form of humor, irony, or some form of exaggeration as hidden messages to provoke social change.
 For instance, this year’s Carnival floats included masterful pieces that touched on issues such as social inequality, racism, cultural stagnation, unfair labor law, high taxes, and even the CoVid pandemic.

 While you’re in the area, a memorable visit to the Opera dei Pupi Turi Grasso is definitely worth it.
 The museum annex was amazing to walk through before taking in a show with our kiddos.

 Where To Stay In Acireale

 We had the pleasure of staying at an 18th-century country house used as a vacation home with a beautiful garden, lemon orchard, incredible views of Etna, and just steps from the sea.
-If you’d like to rent your own little villa, check out the map below and click on the rentals you’d like to explore.
+If you’d like to rent your own little villa, check out VRBO in the area.

 The northwestern town of Ivrea puts on one of the most nostalgic and biggest celebrations of Carnevale in all of Italy.
 Reminiscent of medieval times, the infamous Battle of the Oranges is a three-day event symbolizing the people’s revolt against the tyranny of the Napoleonic troops.

 Where To Enjoy Costumes, Food, Festivities and Culture As A Family During The Celebration Of Carnevale In Italy.